Abu Dhabi Airport

-Al Ghazal Taxis are readily available outside the arrivals hall and rates are fixed for trips to the city centre, costing around 70 dirhams.
-The journey from the airport to Abu Dhabi takes approximately 30 to 35 minutes.
+Metered airport taxis are readily available outside the arrivals hall and trips to the city centre cost around AED 75.
+The journey to Abu Dhabi takes approximately 30-35 minutes.

 Transfer between terminals

-The City Terminal offers a business centre with Internet access; showers; ATMs; a duty free shop; restaurants and a VIP lounge.
-First class and business class passengers can use the terminal for free; economy class passenger fees range from 25 to 70 dirhams.
-Facilities at the airport itself include duty free shops, a meet and assist service, a VIP lounge, pharmacy, medical service, ATMs, bureaux de change, restaurants and cafés, a business centre and post office.
-Facilities for the disabled are good.
+The City Terminal offers a business centre with internet access, showers, ATMs, a duty-free shop, restaurants, and a VIP lounge.
+First class and business class passengers can use the terminal for free, while economy class passenger fees are roughly AED 25-70.
+Facilities at the airport itself include duty-free shops, a meet and assist service, a VIP lounge, pharmacy, medical service, ATMs, bureaux de change, restaurants and cafés, a business centre and post office.

-There are many parking options at Abu Dhabi International Airport: short-term parking is conveniently located near the terminal and costs AED 10 per hour, daily parking is available for rates ranging from AED 800 for four days to AED 1,190 for a week, and long-term parking is charged at AED 120 per day (the long-term lot is serviced by free shuttles to the terminals.
+There are many parking options at Abu Dhabi International Airport: short-term parking is conveniently located near the terminal and costs AED 10 per hour; daily parking is available for rates ranging from AED 800 for four days to AED 1,200 for a week; and long-term parking is charged at AED 120 per day (the long-term lot, which is further away, is serviced by free shuttles to the terminals).

 Flights to Abu Dhabi International Airport are available on a number of airlines, including Air France, British Airways, Etihad, Singapore Airlines, Lufthansa, Air India, Cathay Pacific, EgyptAir, Jet Airways, KLM, Qatar Airways, Royal Jordanian, Saudi Arabian Airlines, Turkish Airlines and Virgin Australia.

-Abu Dhabi International Airport has free wifi acces throughout the terminal.
+Abu Dhabi International Airport offers free wifi access.